Arksine/moonraker/docs/web_api.md

     The `print_start_time` and `job_id` fields are initialized to `null`.
 They will be updated for each print job if the user has the `[history]` component configured

-!!! warning
-    The `data` field for each thumbnail is deprecated and will be removed in a future release.
-Clients should retrieve the png directly using the `relative_path` field.

 #### Get directory information
 Returns a list of files and subdirectories given a supplied path.